 The most common misconception about credit unions is that you aren't eligible to become a member.
-Membership in a credit union is available to people who live, attend school, work or worship in a certain area or who belong to a community group.
+Membership in a credit union is available work or worship in a certain area or who belong to a community group.
 Your membership can also be shared with members of your immediate family.